rit-magic-spell-studios/Break-The-Vape-App/README.md

 ## Controls
 ### Crave Smash
 Tap the monster to make them smaller.
-Once the monster has disappeared, you win!
+Over time the monster will gain back health and grow in size.
+Tap as fast as you can until the monster has disappeared, then you win!

 ### Not So Tasty
 Click on a fruit and drag to nearby, similar fruit to form a fruit chain.
 Lift up once 2 or more fruits have been chained together to clear them off the board.
 Secret tiles will be revealed in the background when a fruit chain is matched overtop of them.
 Once all parts of each secret tile have been revealed from matches, you win!